sagemath/trac_to_gh/Issue 2887.md

 # Issue 2887: notebook -- greatly optimize by implementing a cached version of get_element

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2887

 Original creator: was